 - We extend CaST to develop the first DTMN on Colosseum, using Arena as a use case.
 This use case demonstrates the scope and capabilities of Colosseum as a DT, providing the research community with a set of tools to twin real-world environments. - We develop a CI/CD pipeline for real-time twinning of selected protocol stacks, e.g., cellular and Wi-Fi.
 This shows the flexibility of our tool by enabling researchers to test the latest version of open-source protocols as they are released, efficiently and automatically. - We compare key network performance metrics, namely, throughput and Signal to Interference plus Noise Ratio (SINR), of the Arena/Colosseum DTMN to validate the fidelity of our twinning process.
-This is performed through a cellular network scenario with the open-source srsRAN software suite implementation [16], and via an adversarial jamming scenario using a GNU Radio-based Wi-Fi protocol stack [17].
+This is performed through a cellular network scenario with the opensource srsRAN software suite implementation [16], and via an adversarial jamming scenario using a GNU Radio-based Wi-Fi protocol stack [17].

-Results show that the twinning process is able to faithfully create a digital version of a real-world RF environment, achieving an average accuracy of 92.5% in throughput using the cellular protocol stack, and 91% in throughput with 80% in SINR using the Wi-Fi stack in the jamming scenario.
+Results show that the twinning process is able to faithfully create a digital version of a real-world RF environment, achieving an average normalized cross-correlation similarity of 0.987 in throughput and 0.982 in SINR using the cellular stack, and the Wi-Fi stack in the jamming scenario.

-The remaining of this paper is organized as follows.
+The remainder of this paper is organized as follows.
 In Section 2 we provide a brief primer on the concept of DTs for NextG systems in the context of wireless network emulators.
 Section 3 presents the platforms that we use to develop and implement our DTMN.
 Section 4 defines the steps required for digitizing a real-world environment.
 Section 5 describes our experimental setup and results.
 Section 6 surveys related previous works.
 Finally, Section 7 concludes the paper.